How to Find a Therapist in San Mateo, CA — A Step-by-Step Guide

 There is no universal approach to therapy, as personal preferences vary.
 Speaking with 2 to 3 therapists can help you assess which one aligns best with your needs.
 Once you have identified someone who meets your needs, you can proceed to schedule therapy sessions with them.

-If you are ready to reach out, contact me at DrG@Talkwithdrg.com
+If you are looking for therapy in San Mateo, CA please feel free to reach out, contact me at DrG@Talkwithdrg.com

 Peter Gleiberman, Psy.D.